 Motor control results are obtained in [2] in the absence of sensory and motor noise.
 As such, this model cannot provide a direct account of phenomena relying on the stochasticity of the motor system, such as Fitts' law.
 Actually, the model of [2] provides an indirect account of Fitts' law (see [2], Fig. 7A).
 For obtaining these results, the authors have estimated dispersion as a function of velocity considering a constant velocity over the movement, and they have reconstructed the relationship between Difficulty Index and movement time based on the size of a target that would match this estimated dispersion ( [2], personal communication).
 So Fig. 7A in [2] is based on one target size only.

-In [4], a abstract SAT model is directly tted to human movement data, without directly calling upond a measured movement dispersion.
+In [4], an abstract speed-accuracy tradeoff model is directly fitted to human movement data, without directly calling upon a measured movement dispersion.

 In contrast, in Section 2.3 we have shown that the proposed model accounts for Fitts' law by using several targets and several starting points.
-In this model, movement velocity is far from constant and dispersion is measured as an effect of motor noise and imperfect state estimation rather than inferred based on an a priori SAT model.
+In this model, movement velocity is far from constant and dispersion is measured as an effect of motor noise and imperfect state estimation rather than inferred based on an a priori speed-accuracy tradeoffmodel.

 Limitations